 1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-To comply with the EU Taxonomy, the

-criteria for fossil gas include limitations on

-emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety management rules.